ImageMagick/Usage-Markdown/compose/index.md

 These operators work by comparing and selecting the individual RGB channel values, and as such this could result in some color distortion, especially when dealing with primary colors of the image.

-For example here I have create a red and blue gradient image, then use lighten to compose thme together.
+For example, here I have create a red and blue gradient image, then use lighten to compose thme together.

 ~~~
 convert -size 100x100 gradient:red-black -rotate 90  red_gradient.png